arduino/help-center-content/content/Software Support/PLC IDE/If-PLC-IDE-isnt-working-with-your-device.md

    1. Click on **Properties** to open the Modbus configuration.
    1. Under Communication, ensure the right **Port** is selected.
    1. See the [If you can't find the serial port for your device](#if-you-cant-find-the-serial-port-for-your-device) section for help finding the right port.
-1. Close other applications that may be using the port, such as the Serial Monitor in Arduino IDE.
+1. Close other applications that may be using the port of your PLC device, such as the Serial Monitor in Arduino IDE.
 1. Restart your computer.

 ---